FDASIA Title VII Overview

 This section requires FDA to replace the previous two-year drug inspectional frequency requirement with a risk-based inspection schedule for domestic and foreign drug facilities.
 Inspection criteria include the establishment’s compliance history and the inherent risk of the drug being manufactured.
 FDA is developing risk-based methodologies for inspections to reflect the statutory criteria and is working to establish common risk principles across the various Centers.
 By February 1 of each year, FDA will publish reports on its website that include the number and type of registered establishments inspected and the percentage of the FDA budget used to fund such inspections.

-This section allows FDA to obtain certain records from a drug manufacturer in lieu of or in advance of an inspection.
-The request for records must include a description of the records requested, and the records shall be provided within a reasonable timeframe, within reasonable limits, and in a reasonable manner.
+This section allows FDA to obtain certain records and other information from a drug manufacturer in lieu of or in advance of an inspection.
+The request for information must include a description of the information requested, and the information shall be provided within a reasonable timeframe, within reasonable limits, and in a reasonable manner.
 In one program, FDA's Office of Regulatory Affairs (ORA) has requested and reviewed records in advance of a number of already planned inspections conducted by ORA, and is using the results to inform its Agency-wide policy and process to ensure that similar requests are carefully implemented.
 The updated Agency-wide procedures describe use of this authority.

 This section deems adulterated any drug that is manufactured in an establishment that delays, limits, denies or refuses to permit entry or inspection.
 On July 12, 2013, FDA issued a draft guidance, and on October 22, 2014, FDA issued final guidance with examples of the types of conduct that FDA considers to be in violation of Section 501(j) of the FD&C Act.
 This guidance also specified that under certain circumstances delaying, denying, limiting or refusing a request for records in advance or in lieu of an inspection under Section 706 may also result in a manufacturer’s drugs being adulterated under the FD&C Act.